 When tracking in clutter based on multiple measurements, the usual treatment rests on the probabilistic data association (PDA) \citep{Bar-Shalom2009}.
-In the PDA model, a set of $m_{k}$ valid measurements is received at each time step $k$ and assumed to be generated according to the possibilities: (i) all measurements are spurious false alarms (clutter), (ii) one of the measurements is originated from the target and the remaining are false alarms.
-Provided a formulation of the association event $\theta_{k,i}$ that the $i$th measurement is target-originated, the PDA filter computes the association probabilities $p(\theta_{k,i}|\mathrm{y}_{1:k})$ conditional on the set of all received measurements up to time instant $k$, and calculates the target state posterior density $p(\mathrm{x}_{k}|\mathrm{y}_{1:k})$ by marginalising the joint density $p(\mathrm{x}_{k},\theta_{k,1:m_{k}}|\mathrm{y}_{1:k})$ over all possible associations.
+In the PDA model, a set of $m_{k}$ valid measurements is received at each time step $k$ and assumed to be generated according to the possibilities: (i) all measurements are false alarms (clutter), (ii) one of the measurements is originated from the target and the remaining are false alarms.
+Let $\theta_{k,i}$ be the association event that the $i$th measurement is target-originated.
+The PDA filter computes the association probabilities $p(\theta_{k,i}|\mathrm{y}_{1:k})$ conditional on the set of all received measurements up to time instant $k$, and calculates the target state posterior density, $p(\mathrm{x}_{k}|\mathrm{y}_{1:k})$, by marginalizing the joint density $p(\mathrm{x}_{k},\theta_{k,1:m_{k}}|\mathrm{y}_{1:k})$ over all possible associations.

-We propose an example where a single target is tracked by a set of $N_{s}$ sensors located along a circumference enclosing the surveillance region, at equally spaced angular positions.
-As per the PDA model, one target is known to exist a priori, detected with probability $P_{d,j}$ by the $j$th sensor; and the number of clutter detections per sensor is Poisson-distributed with mean $\lambda_{c}\cdot V$, where $\lambda_{c}$ is the clutter spatial density and $V$ is the volume of the surveillance region.
-For any given set of $N_{s}$ sensors, the expected likelihood can be easily obtained by extending the procedure established by Marrs \emph{et al.} \citep{Marrs2002} to multiple sensors, to give
+In our example a single target is tracked by a set of $N_{s}$ sensors located along a circumference that encloses the surveillance region, at equally-spaced angular positions.
+As per the PDA model, one target is known to exist a priori, detected with probability $P_{d,j}$ by the $j$th sensor, and the number of clutter detections per sensor is Poisson-distributed with mean $\lambda_{c}\cdot V$, where $\lambda_{c}$ is the clutter spatial density and $V$ is the surveillance region's volume.
+For any given set of $N_{s}$ sensors, the expected likelihood can be easily obtained by extending the procedure established by Marrs~\textit{et al.} \citep{Marrs2002} to multiple sensors, to give

-where $m_{k,j}$ is the total number of validated measurements for the $j$th sensor, $\mathrm{y}_{k,i(j)}$ is the $i$th measurement received by the $j$th sensor, $h_{j}(.)$ and $R_{k,j}$ are the observation function and the observation noise variance for the $j$th sensor, respectively.
+where $m_{k,j}$ is the total number of validated measurements for the $j$th sensor, $\mathrm{y}_{k,i(j)}$ is the $i$th measurement received by the $j$th sensor, $h_{j}(\cdot)$ and $R_{k,j}$ are the observation function and the observation noise variance for the $j$th sensor, respectively.